Home The Setup The Schizoid State The Function Contacts About

 Imagine if an oncologist had a cancer cure and gave it out in subscriptions or witheld it?
 Imagine if food was being hidden from counters by people that knew there was still food in stock?

-This all may seem a bit hyperbolic, and I'm arguing all practicioners are unethical, but I think the line blurs due to self-interest, incompetence, or machievelism more than people image or care to admit.
+This all may seem a bit hyperbolic, and I'm not arguing all practicioners are unethical, but I think the line blurs due to self-interest, incompetence, or machiavellism more than people imagine or care to admit.

 It's too much.